Uboatwaffe/Quiz/DATABASE.md

 ## After you copied one line of this code click lighting arrow above, then in the place of executed code insert next line of this code unless you copied whole code.

-## !!!Do this only if you didn't executed code from above!!!
+## !!!Do this only if you didn't execute code from above!!!

 ## Create 3 tables: